StanfordWIMM/stanfordwimm.github.io/index.md

 # Join SWIMM This Year
 Application for 2024-2025 Academic Year will be open soon!
 We always welcome more people to the community events.
 Applications from those of all genders, identities, and backgrounds are welcome.

-# Meet Our Past and Currents Participants and Mentors
+# Meet Our Participants, Mentors of Previous Years

 <img src="./assets/img/swimmfoto.jpg" width="500"/>